Last Updated: January 2026

 5.3 Usage Data such as pages visited, time spent on pages, links clicked, referring website.

 5.4 Our website may contain links to other websites of interest.
 However, once a user has left our site we have no control over their privacy and therefore cannot be responsible for their data.
 Such sites are not governed by this privacy statement.
+This does not apply to the careers portal.

 6. How we use personal information